How A Unique Gap Year Experience Started Feeling Like Home

 With sharing at the core of the practice, Camphill provides a warm welcome for new coworkers.
 As the community comes together to help them acclimate to their new environment, responsibilities, and schedule, new coworkers often find that it doesn’t take long to start feeling at home.

-These three coworkers, each at a different stage in their Camphill journey, share their experiences and memories from the start of their time at Camphill.
-Read along for the story of how Gabi, Nicolo, and Muka went from being strangers to feeling at home at Camphill.
+These two coworkers, each at a different stage in their Camphill journey, share their experiences and memories from the start of their time at Camphill.
+Read along for the story of how Gabi, and Nicolo, went from being strangers to feeling at home at Camphill.

 Meet the Coworkers